nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-windows.md

 {{! multiexcerpt name='install-vm'}}

 The Nuxeo Platform is available as ready-to-use 64 bits virtual machine images from [nuxeo.com](http://www.nuxeo.com).
-VM images are available for VMWare and Virtual Box.
+VM images are available for VMware and Virtual Box.
 They provide a full environment (OS, database&hellip;) and all required dependencies to make the Nuxeo Platform work.

 **To install the Nuxeo virtual machine image and start Nuxeo:**